BabyBabaBabu/c-sharplearning/README.md

 ## Usage
 Make sure you have [.NET](https://dotnet.microsoft.com/en-us/download) installed.
-Switch into the directory of th branch you cloned and run the following command
+Switch into the directory of th branch you cloned and run the following command.

 ``` dotnet run```